forgottosave/FTXUI_Template/README.md

 ## The Template

-This repository is meant to serve as a template for FTXUI-based TUIs.
-It features:
+This repository was inspired by [ArthurSonzogni](https://github.com/ArthurSonzogni)'s [ftxui-starter](https://github.com/ArthurSonzogni/ftxui-starter) and aims to provide a more complex template repository for FTXUI-based TUIs.

+This template includes:

 * a complete CMake configuration
-* a clear C++-style class hierarchy
+* a clear class hierarchy
 * doxygen
-* argument parsing
+* out-of-the-box argument parsing

 ## Build instructions